slekup/express-custom/README.md

 The file the API instance is exported from.

 This must be a relative path to the file from the project directory.
-The default export of this file must be an instance of the `ApiBuilder` class.
+The default export of this file must be an instance of the `Api` class.

 ### `output`